-Students who have been accepted for admission as a certificate/degree-seeking student and for whom the College has received results of the FAFSA on or before December 1 will receive a need-based financial aid packages in February.
-The aid offers will contain all financial aid offers by and through Helena College with directions how to accept and receive the offers.
+Students who have been accepted for admission as a certificate/degree-seeking student and for whom the College has received results of the FAFSA on or before December 1 will receive a need-based financial aid offer in February.
+The aid offers will contain all financial aid awarded by and through Helena College, with directions on how to accept and receive the offers.
 After February, students will receive financial aid offers as they are admitted to the College and the results of the FAFSA become available.